rotemdan/lzutf8.js/ReleaseBuild/README.md

 #LZ-UTF8

-A high-performance string compression algorithm and library:
+A high-performance string compression library and stream format:

   - Very fast, especially decompression (times are for a low-end desktop PC processing 1MB files):
-    - Javascript: 3-14MB/s compression , 20-80MB/s decompression (detailed benchmarks and comparison to other Javascript libraries can be found [here](https://goo.gl/1aFNxK)).
+    - Javascript: 3-14MB/s compression , 20-80MB/s decompression (detailed benchmarks and comparison to other Javascript libraries can be found in the [technical paper](https://goo.gl/0g0fzm)).
-    - C++ : 30-40MB/s compression, 300-500MB/s decompression (currently unreleased, figures may improve in the future).
+    - C++: 30-40MB/s compression, 300-500MB/s decompression (currently unreleased, figures may improve in the future).
   - Reasonable compression ratio - excellent for shorter strings (&lt;32k), but less efficient for longer ones.
   - Conceived with web and mobile use cases in mind.
 Designed for and implemented in Javascript from the very beginning.
   - Simple and easy-to-use API that's consistent across all platforms, both in the browser and in Node.js.
   - 100% patent-free.

 *Technical objectives and properties:*

   - Based on **[LZ77](https://en.wikipedia.org/wiki/LZ77_and_LZ78)**.
-An efficient decompressor implementations should essentially run in realtime as it only involves the copying of raw memory blocks.
+An efficient decompressor implementation should run virtually in realtime as the decompression process only involves the copying of raw memory blocks.
   - Compresses UTF-8 and 7-bit ASCII strings **only**.
 Doesn't support arbitrary binary content or other string encodings.
-  - Byte aligned, meaning individually compressed blocks can be freely concatenated and intermixed with each other and yield a valid compressed stream than decompresses to the equivalent concatenated strings.
+  - Byte aligned, meaning individually compressed blocks can be freely concatenated and intermixed with each other and yield a valid compressed stream that decompresses to the equivalent concatenated strings.
   - **Fully compatible with UTF-8**.
 Any valid UTF-8 bytestream is also a valid LZ-UTF8 stream (but not vice versa).
 This special property allows both compressed and plain UTF-8 streams to be freely concatenated and decompressed as single unit (or with any arbitrary partitioning).
 Some possible applications:
     - Sending static pre-compressed data followed by dynamically generated uncompressed data from a server (and possibly appending a compressed static "footer", or repeating the process several times).
     - Appending both uncompressed/compressed data to a compressed log file/journal without needing to rewrite it.
     - Joining multiple source files, where some are possibly pre-compressed, and serving them as a single concatenated file without additional processing.
-  - Compression always result in a byte count smaller or equal to the source material size (a consequence of not applying an entropy coder).
+  - Compression always results in a byte count smaller or equal to the source material size (a consequence of not applying an entropy coder).

 *Javascript implementation:*

-  - Thoroughly tested on all popular browsers - Chrome, Firefox, IE8+, Android 4+, Safari 6+.
+  - Thoroughly tested on all popular browsers and platforms - Chrome, Firefox, IE8+, Android 4+, Safari 6+ and Node.js 0.10+.
+  - Allows compressed data to be efficiently packed in plain UTF-16 strings (see the "BinaryString" encoding) when binary storage is not available or desired (e.g. when using LocalStorage or older IndexedDB).
   - Can operate asynchronously, both in Node.js and in the browser.
 Uses web workers when available (and takes full advantage of [transferable objects](http://www.w3.org/html/wg/drafts/html/master/#transferable-objects) if supported) and falls back to async iterations when not.
-  - Allows compressed data to be efficiently packed in plain UTF-16 strings when binary storage is not available or desired (e.g. when using LocalStorage or older IndexedDB).
   - Supports Node.js streams.
-  - Concise, high quality and well structured code written in TypeScript.
+  - Well structured and documented code written in TypeScript.

 #Quick start

   - Try the [online demo](https://rotemdan.github.io/lzutf8/Demo/) to test and benchmark different inputs.
   - Download the [latest build](https://raw.githubusercontent.com/rotemdan/lzutf8.js/master/ReleaseBuild/lzutf8.js) (or the [minified version](https://raw.githubusercontent.com/rotemdan/lzutf8.js/master/ReleaseBuild/lzutf8.min.js)).
   - Run the [automated tests](https://rotemdan.github.io/lzutf8/Tests/).
   - Run the [core benchmarks](https://rotemdan.github.io/lzutf8/Benchmarks/).
   - Read the [technical paper](https://goo.gl/0g0fzm).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->